Let’s talk about conservatory lighting.

 For example, if your conservatory is south facing, you will require less additional sources of light as the natural light will flow through from sunrise until sunset.

-A north facing garden however see’s your garden largely in the shade so the use of conservatory lighting is more of a requirement, as you cannot rely on natural light sources.
+A north-facing garden however typically means that more often than not – your garden largely shaded during hours of sunlight – so the use of conservatory lighting is more of a requirement, as you cannot rely on natural light sources.

 Therefore, your conservatory positioning can largely influence your reliance on additional light sources.